Sherpao

 The Sherpao family is a cadet branch of the Kheshgi family.

 Background

 As their name suggests, they are found in the village of Sherpao in the Hashtnagar area of Charsadda District, Pakistan.
 Sherpao, the common ancestor of the family, was the grandson of Muhammad, the common ancestor of the Muhammadzai branch of the Kheshgi family.
-According to Captain E. G. G. Hastings in 1878, the Sherpao had only one high-land hamlet named Dakai, as their other lands were lost to surrounding tribes.
+According to Captain E. G. G. Hastings in 1878, the Sherpao had only one high-land hamlet named Dakai, as their other lands were lost to surrounding tribes.Among the Sufi shrines are babagan sherpao which are hazrat syed muhammad yusaf baba and there's sons syed hazrat talab din, syed hazrat saifuddin and syed hazrat gul noor baba.they are syed which are descendants from syed jamal bukhari(RA) Every day hundreds of people visit these shrines to pay their respect to the Sufis.there shrine are present in village mian kali, Sherpao babagan were a famous Sufis and preachers of Islam.
+Sherpao babagan descendants are in sherpao and kaniwer which are locally called as Miangaan, syedan,bachayan.

 Politics

 The Sherpao family has played a very prominent role in Pakistani politics.
 Khan Bahadur Ghulam Haider Khan Sherpao was a prominent leader in the Pakistan movement.
 His son Hayat Sherpao was a founder of the Pakistan People's Party (PPP) and the youngest governor of the North-West Frontier Province (current Khyber Pakhtunkhwa) before his life was cut short by a tragic assassination at Peshawar University on February 8, 1975.
 His assassination has had a profound effect on the political landscape of Pakistan and still continues to be relevant in the politics of the country.
 His younger brother, Aftab Ahmad Sherpao, is one of the most senior and recognized political leaders of the country and continues to play an active role in politics in his neo-nationalist party Qaumi Watan Party.
 In the past he has served as Pakistan's Interior Minister, Pakistan's Minister for Water & Power, besides being Minister for Kashmir Affairs and Northern Areas and States and Frontier Regions, before having twice served as the Chief Minister of Khyber Pakhtunkhwa.